Ruston Central Fire Station

-The Ruston Central Fire Station is a historic fire station located at 200 East Mississippi Avenue in Ruston, Louisiana.
+The Ruston Central Fire Station is a historic fire station located at 200 East Mississippi Avenue in Ruston, Louisiana, United States.

 Originally built in 1926, the two-story stucco over concrete structure was expanded in 1945 with the addition of a one-story side wing which did not alter its overall style and look.

 The building was listed on the National Register of Historic Places on October 8, 1992.